damitasalmon/field-notes/docs/azure-poc.md

 ## Background

 <p class="response" >I build this sample Azure infrastructure as a part of a skills-based assessment (SBA).
 This project was graded, so a many of the resources include my initials and/or last name to confirm it is my work.
-The alternative assignment was to present a business case convincing/explaining why the company should migrate to Azure.
-You can click on the images to zoom-in.  </p>
+The alternative assignment was to present a business case convincing/explaining why the company should migrate to Azure.</p>

+**Note: You can click on the images to zoom-in.**

 ## Scenario

 **AZFK-Tech**, a newly founded business, has asked me, a contractor, to help them build up their cloud infrastructure.
-But before I can install the infrastructure in their production environment, I must first demonstrate my ability to do so in a virtual lab environment as a limited proof of concept.
+But before I can install the infrastructure in their production environment, I must first demonstrate my ability to do so in a virtual lab environment as a limited proof of concept according to their specifications.

-This document includes the requirements.

 ## Objectives